MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 Follow the steps outlined below.

 1. Download the latest [Azure AD PowerShell Module Public Preview release](https://www.powershellgallery.com/packages/AzureADPreview/2.0.1.11).
-2. Run the following command to sign in to your Azure AD admin account `Connect-AzureAD -Confirm`
+2. Run the following command to sign in to your Azure AD admin account: `Connect-AzureAD -Confirm`
 3. Sign in as the tenant admin.
 4. Run the `Get-AzureADPolicy` command.
 5. For each `Id` that is the result of above command, run `Remove-AzureADPolicy -Id {Guid}`.